-The most notable pattern of monotonic trends in the Northern Hemisphere occurs in MAM (Fig. 8b).
-The c_p trend in N Pacific is generally negative, with statistically significant values over the Philippine and East China Seas; regions that also experience monotonic positive E trends (Fig. 6b).
+E trends (Fig. 6b).
 Monotonic negative trends also characterize Greenland and the Arctic Ocean region to the north of Europe.
-In contrast, the rest of the midlatitudes feature positive c_p trends, with statistically significant values over most of Europe and parts of N Atlantic and Western Russia.
-No large-scale pattern of statistically significant trends emerges in the other seasons, except for the negative values in Siberia in DJF and N Atlantic in JJA (Figs. 8a,c).
+In contrast, the rest of the midlatitudes feature positive $c_p$ trends, with statistically significant values over most of Europe and parts of the N Atlantic and western Russia.
+No large-scale pattern of statistically significant trends emerges in the other seasons, except for the negative values in Siberia in DJF and the N Atlantic in JJA (Fig. 8a, c).

-In contrast to the Northern Hemisphere, the Southern Hemisphere extratropics exhibit a widespread tendency toward higher c_p values.
+In contrast to the Northern Hemisphere, the Southern Hemisphere extratropics exhibit a widespread tendency toward higher $c_p$ values.
 Moreover, statistically significant positive trends cover large parts of the S Atlantic Ocean in DJF and MAM, the Indian Ocean in DJF, and the S Pacific Ocean in MAM and JJA.
-Although exploring the relation of the aforementioned trends to trends of other circulation properties is beyond the scope of this study, the corresponding trends in ERA5 zonal wind (u) at

-325 300 hPa are provided in the Supplement for reference (Fig. S5).
-Finally, when expressing c_p in degrees longitude per unit time (i.e., angular phase speed), minor qualitative changes occur in the instantaneous c_p field of Fig. 1e, but there is no effect in the results of Fig. 8.
+Although exploring the relation of the aforementioned trends with trends of other circulation properties is beyond the scope of this study, the corresponding trends in ERA5 zonal wind (u) at 300 hPa are provided in the Supplement for reference (Fig. S5).
+Finally, when expressing $c_p$ in degrees longitude per unit time (i.e. angular phase speed), minor qualitative changes occur in the instantaneous $c_p$ field of Fig. 1e, but there is no effect in the results of Fig. 8.